DEFRA/forms-entitlement-api/README.md

 }
 ```

-Helper methods are also available in `/src/helpers/mongo-lock.js`.
+Helper methods are also available in `/src/repositories/lock-repository.js` for backward compatibility.

 ### Proxy